eclipse-langium/langium-website/hugo/content/tutorials/generation.md

 If you're looking at the implementation of [MiniLogo that we've already written in the Langium organization on Github](https://github.com/langium/langium-minilogo), you may notice that the program and output there are *slightly* different.
 This isan  interpretation of MiniLogo has gone through some iterations, and so there are some slight differences here and there.
 What's most important is that your version produces the generated output that you expect.

 We could continue to extend on this with new features, and generate new sorts of output using a given input language.
-In this guide, we're able to take a MiniLogo program and convert it into some simple JSON drawing instructions that can be consumed by another program.
+In this tutorial, we're able to take a MiniLogo program and convert it into some simple JSON drawing instructions that can be consumed by another program.
 This opens the door for us to write such a program in another language, such as Python or Javascript, and draw with these results.
-In later guides, we'll be talking about how to run Langium in the web with generation, so that we can immediately verify our results by drawing on an HTML5 canvas.
+In later tutorials, we'll be talking about how to run Langium in the web with generation, so that we can immediately verify our results by drawing on an HTML5 canvas.

-[In the next guide, we'll be talking about how to bundle your language with Langium to reduce its size](/guides/bundling_an_extension).
-This is an important step before deployment as an extension for VSCode.
-This also important if you're planning to later deploy you language in the web.
+We recommend that you next read [the guide on bundling your language with Langium to reduce its size](/guides/bundling_an_extension), before moving onto the tutorial about [bundling an extension](/tutorials/bundling_an_extension).
+This is an important step before deployment as an extension for VSCode, and also if you're planning to later deploy your language in the web.